 • identify and review costs and benefits of the action items on a regular basis;

 • report to each meeting of TSAG on the status of the Action Plan, including the results of the cost and benefit reviews described above;

+• continue providing reports and automatically generated statistics related to the participation to ITU-T electronic meetings and the quality of e-meetings and remote access to ITU-T physical meetings and workshops, as well as to the use of all available EWM facilities;

+• to promote further the standardization activities and publications of ITU-T using electronic means;

 • provide the executive authority, budget within TSB, and resources to execute the Action Plan with all possible speed;

-• develop and disseminate guidelines for the use of ITU-T EWM facilities and capabilities;
+• develop and disseminate guidelines for the use of ITU-T EWM facilities and capabilities and provide related tutorial if deemed necessary;

+• raise awareness on the available guidelines and rules related to remote participation to ITU-T meetings, including those in Supplement 4 to ITU-T A series recommendations;

 • take action, in order to provide appropriate electronic participation or observation facilities (e.g. webcast, audioconference, webconference/document sharing, videoconference, etc.) in ITU-T meetings, workshops and training courses for delegates unable to attend events in person, and coordinate with BDT to assist in the provision of such facilities;